 - Shipping / Delivery

-In perfect condition Rolex Submariner Date in steel with black dial from +/- 1988 (R719... serial).
-No box and /or papers.
-Rolex serviced 11-2018 and hardly worn since.
-Rolex service certificate included.
-Condition: Pre-owned Complications: Date + second-hand Calendrium: Date Calendrium: Date Case diameter: 40mm Case material: Steel Dial colour: Black Dial markers: Index Movement: Automatic Strap type: Steel Buckle type: Folding clasp Water resistance: 300m Glass: Sapphire glass Original box: No Papers: No Year: 1988
+New, unworn, Dutch delivered, one of the very last Rolex Submariner Date fully stickered in steel from +/- 2010 (random serial, no date filled in on certificate) complete with box and papers.
+Comes with completly new Basel gift from 2010: Presse papier i Condition: Unworn Delivery country: NL Complications: Date + second-hand Calendrium: Date Calendrium: Date Case diameter: 40mm Case material: Steel Dial colour: Black Dial markers: Index Movement: Automatic Strap type: Steel Buckle type: Folding clasp Water resistance: 300m Glass: Sapphire glass Original box: Yes Papers: Yes Year: 2010

 Shipping on stock watches which start with the reference OW is free within the UK and have a delivery time of 1-5 days.